Policy Number: VI-4.00(A)

 - Review of Name Removal Requests

-- If the Facilities Naming Committee determines that the request should be forwarded for further study, the President will form an ad hoc Study Committee for a formal review of the name removal request.
+- If the associated Naming Committee determines that the request should be forwarded for further study, the President will form an ad hoc Study Committee for a formal review of the name removal request.

 - The Study Committee may invite comments from interested members of the University community, as well as from the Namesake or their heirs.